Ignitarium-Renesas/RZV2L_AiLibrary/04_Safety_Helmet_Vest_Detection/README.md

 You can find the [dataset](https://github.com/MinhNKB/helmet-safety-vest-detection) and [Kaggle dataset](https://www.kaggle.com/datasets/andrewmvd/hard-hat-detection) here.

 ### Application with image input
-- The user must input the relative path to the image.
+- The user should pass the path to the image as an argument, optionally it's width and height.
 - The image is then resized to 640x480.
 - The count is calculated based on the detected heads.